aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

 ### Testing Your Code
 Before going any further, check to make sure that your defined connection items are making their way into the database.

+2. Review [README.md](../README.md#build) on instructions to create a custom build of MSAM.
-1. Run [build.sh](api/build.sh).
-This will produce a zip file called `api/msam/build/deployment.zip`.
+3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh).
+This will produce a zip file called `regional-s3-assets/core_NNNNNNNNNN.zip`.
 1. Update your __<stackname_>-UpdateConnections-_<randomstring_>_ Lambda to use this new code by uploading the zip file and saving the Lambda.
 1. After a few minutes, verify that you are seeing your defined connections in the Content table:
     ![Content Database Connections](images/connections-content-db.png)